 Section 3.
 Vice President.
 The Vice President shall assist the President and shall serve as a voting member of the Board, a non‐voting member of the Executive Committee, and along with the Executive Director as the Co‐Chair overseeing standing committees.
-S/he shall lead all Board and Executive Committee meetings.
+The Vice President shall lead all Board and Executive Committee meetings.

 Section 4.
 President‐Elect.
 The President‐Elect shall assist the President and shall serve as a member of the Board, the Executive Committee, and the Finance Committee, and as the Chair of the Awards Selection Committee.
-S/he or the Past‐President shall assume the duties of President upon the death, incapacitation, or resignation of the President, and this assumption of duties as President shall not alter in any way his/her normal term as President.
+The President-Elect or the Past‐President shall assume the duties of President upon the death, incapacitation, or resignation of the President, and this assumption of duties as President shall not alter in any way their normal term as President.
 Upon election, the President‐Elect shall appoint a Vice President‐Elect.

 Section 5.
 Vice President‐Elect.
 The Vice President‐Elect shall be appointed by the President‐Elect and shall serve a three (3) year term as a voting member of the Board, concurrent with the President‐Elect.
-S/he shall also be a non‐voting member of the Executive Committee.
+The Vice President-Elect shall also be a non‐voting member of the Executive Committee.

 Section 6.
 Past‐President.
 The Past‐President shall assist the President and shall serve as a regular member of the Board, the Executive Committee, and the Finance Committee.
-S/he will serve as the Chair of the Election and Place Committee, which will select candidates for President‐Elect, Secretary, Treasurer, and five (5) Delegates to the Board.
+The Past President will serve as the Chair of the Election and Place Committee, which will select candidates for President‐Elect, Secretary, Treasurer, and five (5) Delegates to the Board.

 Section 7.
 Past‐Vice President.
 The Past‐Vice President shall serve as a voting member of the Board.
-Unlike the Vice President and Vice President‐Elect, s/he will not serve on the Executive Committee.
+Unlike the Vice President and Vice President‐Elect, the Past-Vice President will not serve on the Executive Committee.

 Section 8.
 Secretary.
 The Secretary shall be responsible for keeping the minutes of Annual Business Meetings, Executive Committee meetings, and Board of Directors meetings, and the normal correspondence of the Society.
 The specific duties carried out by the Secretary shall be outlined and updated regularly in the Society’s Operations Manual.
-Upon the death, incapacitation, or resignation of the Treasurer, s/he shall assume the duties of the Treasurer until a new Treasurer is elected.
-S/he shall serve as a member of the Board and the Executive Committee.
+Upon the death, incapacitation, or resignation of the Treasurer, the Secretary shall assume the duties of the Treasurer until a new Treasurer is elected.
+The Secretary shall serve as a member of the Board and the Executive Committee.